apache/cassandra/doc/source/cql/ddl.rst

 By default, Cassandra read coordinators only query as many replicas as necessary to satisfy consistency levels: one for consistency level ``ONE``, a quorum for ``QUORUM``, and so on.
-``speculative_retry`` determines when coordinators may query additional replicas, which is useful when replicas are slow or unresponsive.  ``speculative_write_threshold`` specifies the threshold at which a cheap quorum write will be upgraded to include transient replicas.
+``speculative_retry`` determines when coordinators may query additional replicas, which is useful when replicas are slow or unresponsive.  ``additional_write_policy`` specifies the threshold at which a cheap quorum write will be upgraded to include transient replicas.
 The following are legal values (case-insensitive):

 ============================ ======================== =============================================================================